josephdunn/statarb-in-a-box/README.md

 > source('ls.R')
 > allData <- readData()
-> dataWithFeatures <- mclapply(alld, buildFeatsAndFuture, mc.cores=10) # set mc.cores to number of cores you want to use
+> dataWithFeatures <- mclapply(allData, buildFeatsAndFuture, mc.cores=10) # set mc.cores to number of cores you want to use
 ```

 Feature building takes a long time; on my desktop it's on the order of 2 hours.
 Once complete I recommend saving a copy of the data and features in case you lose your R session: